SEBK4C/OpenDoctor-Spec/README.md

 > [!NOTE]
 > Open Doctor is committed to maintaining the highest standards of medical accuracy, patient privacy, and system reliability while providing an open-source solution for better healthcare outcomes.

+## Project Documentation

+The following documents provide detailed information about different aspects of the Open Doctor project:

+### Core Architecture and Components

+- [SystemArchitecture.md](SystemArchitecture.md) - Detailed explanation of Open Doctor's system architecture, including core components, security considerations, and integration patterns.

+- [FrontendInterface.md](FrontendInterface.md) - Comprehensive guide to the user interface, including layout, features, interaction patterns, and planned enhancements.

+- [DeveloperTools.md](DeveloperTools.md) - Documentation of tools for developers, including the LLM Agent Runtime MAKER, Medical Qualifications Permission Assigner, and development workflows.

+- [LLMAgentRuntimes.md](LLMAgentRuntimes.md) - In-depth explanation of the LLM agents powering Open Doctor, including deterministic nature, testing requirements, and versioning.

+- [StandardsAndAPI.md](StandardsAndAPI.md) - Comprehensive standards for medical AI, benchmarks, and APIs that ensure consistent, secure, and reliable operation.

+### Project Planning and Resources

+- [ProjectRoadmap.md](ProjectRoadmap.md) - Future development plans, including core phases, key milestones, and planned enhancements.

+- [Contributing.md](Contributing.md) - Guidelines for contributing to Open Doctor, including coding standards, pull request processes, and community resources.

+- [Open Doctor Spec TODO.md](Open%20Doctor%20Spec%20TODO.md) - Comprehensive task list for project implementation, organized by priority.

+### Data and Information Resources

+- [Medical Dictionaries.md](Medical%20Dictionaries.md) - List of medical dictionaries and resources that will power Open Doctor's terminology understanding and patient communication features.

+- [Data Sources.md](Data%20Sources.md) - Authoritative medical data sources that will be used for knowledge panels and dictionary data in the system.

+- [Benchmarking datasets (Acquiring-MIMIC).md](Benchmarking%20datasets%20(Acquiring-MIMIC).md) - Process and requirements for obtaining the MIMIC database for AI model validation and benchmarking.

+### Community and Collaboration

+- [People to contact and work with on the Open Doctor.md](People%20to%20contact%20and%20work%20with%20on%20the%20Open%20Doctor.md) - List of experts in medical informatics and healthcare technology who could provide guidance on the project.